 Drive across the border into Botswana and head south along the Okavango Panhandle (the narrowest part of the delta) to Seronga.
 Here you'll leave your vehicle and join your transport for the journey into the delta (approximately 4 hours).
 Take a boat across the swamps to Gao Island to meet your mokoro team and start exploring the Okavango Delta with them.
 Each mokoro (small dugout canoe) takes two people and is poled along through the waterways by a local tribesman.
 Reeds and lily pads line the streams, and birds startled by the mokoros rise out of the long grasses.
 Punting along, you'll hear hippos occasionally piercing the peaceful atmosphere with their grunts.
-On the first night here you'll camp on an island well away from civilisation.
+On the first night here, you'll camp on an island well away from civilisation.

 Continue your trip around the delta and then return to Gao Island before heading to the relative civilisation of Umvuvu Camp.
 This camp usually has hot showers, and there's a small bar at which you can relax and perhaps enjoy a refreshing sundowner.
 Today there is an option to take a nature walk with your guide.
 This is a great chance to discover the beautiful natural surrounds, gain some insight into the history of the local area and take some photos.

-Return to Bagani to camp for the night.
+Cross the border back into Namibia and return to Bagani to camp for the night.
 Various boat trips, fishing trips and guided hikes are possible from Bagani, so if you're feeling active, get out and make the most of it.
 Those who are feeling bold might even be able to challenge the local kids to a soccer match – don't expect to win though!
 Retire to your camp in the evening and enjoy this welcome break from the road.

 Embark on a 180-kilometre (112-mile) round-trip to visit the San people.
 The oldest inhabitants of Southern Africa, the San have lived in this region for at least 20,000 years.
-Listen to their stories and songs, and learn how those who still adhere to a traditional way of life emphasise the important of living in harmony with the environment.
+Listen to their stories and songs and learn how those who still adhere to a traditional way of life emphasise the important of living in harmony with the environment.

 Enjoy a full-day game drive in Etosha National Park.
 Namibia has protected its game reserves against poaching, which means significant numbers of elephants, antelope and other herbivores reside here.
 The park is also home to some 340 species of birds – keep an eye to the sky where you might spot a soaring eagle.
-Tonight you will stay at the particularly spectacular Okaukuejo Camp.
+Tonight, you will stay at the particularly spectacular Okaukuejo Camp.
 The camp overlooks a floodlit waterhole visited by many different species throughout the day and night.
 Upgrades are not available at this location tonight.